krystianbajno/breachradar/README.md

 - **local_plugin** - Read data from the local storage - `./data/local_ingest` directory (default).

 ### Installation
+0. Run `python3 -m venv venv`, `source venv/bin/activate`, and `pip install -r requirements.txt`
-1. Run `docker-compose up` to start PostgreSQL and ElasticSearch.
+1. Run `docker-compose up` to start Kafka, PostgreSQL, and ElasticSearch.
+2. Compile rust_bindings as they contain Rust PyO3, using `maturin build --release`.
+3. Compile plugins if needed, as they may contain Rust PyO3, using `maturin build --release`.
-2. Run `main.py` to setup the database, indexes, and start collection and processing service.
+3. Run `main.py` to setup the database, indexes, and start collection and processing service.
-3. Run `npm install`, `npm run build`, and `npm run start` in `webui/` directory to start Web UI service.
+4. Run `npm install`, `npm run build`, and `npm run start` in `webui/` directory to start Web UI service.

 You can distribute and scale these components on many machines in order to get a good performance through terabytes of data.